 Look for places that allow people to put up fliers advertising their services in those areas.

-When I first started as a tutor, I was making 800 dollars a week, and now I am making 2000 a week.
+When I first started as a tutor, I was making $3k a month.
+Now I’m often able to bring in $2000 per week.
 This is possible for you as well, if you have a good relationship with your clients and get a lot of referrals.

 It all depends on how many hours you want to work a day.